paretoman/votekit/src/pages/code_commands.md

 Assert: The undone candidate doesn't get come back into existence.

 Future: Right now, we can get into a state where we don't have any way to bring a specific entity back into existence.
 Maybe I should make a way to toggle the existence of entities.
 Or maybe I could show entities that don't exist as ghosts (using transparency).
 They could still be moved and clicked on for editing properties.
 And there could be a "show deleted entities" button to avoid clutter.
 I haven't implemented clicking and editing properties yet.

+## Loading Commands
+When initially loading a sandbox, a config can be passed in.
+The commander takes this with commander.loadConfig, then broadcasts to other sandboxes.
+When we are setting the initial config, we clear the history so no undo is available initially.

+We prioritized loading the commands that have to do with creating candidates, voters, and candidateDistributions.

+## Things to Delete
+The creator property can be deleted.
+We solved this problem another way by prioritizing commands.
+The noUndo property can be deleted.
+We solved this by loading commands instead of doing them.